sensible-hq/sensible-docs/readme-sync/v0/welcome/1500 - excel-quickstart.md

 Next
 ----

-- For more information about how Sensible converts JSON document extractions to Excel and combines multiple documents into spreadsheet, see [SenseML to spreadsheet reference](doc:excel-reference).
+- For more information about how Sensible converts JSON document extractions to Excel and combines multiple documents into one spreadsheet, see [SenseML to spreadsheet reference](doc:excel-reference).
 - See the [Getting started guide](doc:getting-started) to learn how to extract from your custom documents or tweak Sensible's [open-source configuration library](https://app.sensible.so/library/).